Last modified: Aug 13, 2024

 CCS

-This is the standard Level 3 charging connector for all EVS in Europe and most brands in America.
+The Combined Charging System (CCS) is the standard Level 3 charging connector for all EVs in Europe and most brands in America.
+Created by a CharIN consortium of automakers and standards organizations, it comes in two versions:

 CCS Combo 1

-It has a round shape with two additional DC pins below the J1772 connector.
+Used in North America, it has a round shape with two additional DC pins below the J1772 connector.
 It can deliver up to 350 kW of power with a maximum of 920 Volts.
-It is used in North America.

 CCS Combo 1 port with J1772 for AC charging